darylknight/boilerplate/README.md

 -  Clone this repository
 -  Create an empty database for the site
--  Duplicate the `.env.example` file as `.env`.
-Update the database connection details and change the `ENVIRONMENT` variable to `dev`
+-  Duplicate the `.env.example` file as `.env` (DDEV will do this for you and fill in some details).
+Update the Database Configuration, change the `CRAFT_ENVIRONMENT` variable to `dev`, update the `PRIMARY_SITE_URL` and `BASE_PATH`
 -  Enter a `CP_TRIGGER`.
 This defaults to `control` if left blank
 -  Enter `on` for `SYSTEM_STATUS`
 -  Run `npm update` to install the latest packages from `package.json`
 -  Run `composer install` to install Craft and it's plugins from `composer.json`
 -  Generate a new `APP_ID` for `.env` by running `./craft setup/app-id`
 -  Copy the `SECURITY_KEY` from the server and update it in the `.env` file.
 -  Optionally, duplicate `scripts/.env.sh.example` as `scripts/.env.sh` and update it with the correct paths for your local environment if you want to use [Craft Scripts](https://github.com/nystudio107/craft-scripts) for pulling the database and assets through the command line.
+This does not work with DDEV (use rsync instead).
 -  Import the database either by downloading a backup from the Utilities section inside Craft, or run `scripts/pull_db.sh` if you set up [Craft Scripts](https://github.com/nystudio107/craft-scripts)
--  Copy `config/license.key` from the server, as this isn't stored in the repository
+-  Copy `config/license.key` from the server as this isn't stored in the repository
 -  You can download user-uploaded assets from the server either through SFTP, SSH, or with one of the rsync commands below

 ### Syncing assets

+You can sync user-uploaded assets from the live sites to your local installation with rsync:

 -  Staging to local: `rsync -rtP --delete ploi@SER.VER.IP.ADD.RESS:/home/ploi/staging.boilerplate.com/web/uploads/ web/uploads/`
 -  Production to local:`rsync -rtP --delete ploi@SER.VER.IP.ADD.RESS:/home/ploi/boilerplate.com/web/uploads/ web/uploads/`